briandavidwetzel/rapid_api/README.md

 *NOT PRODUCTION READY*

 __A framework for rapid development of Rails APIs__-- *RapidApi* aims to reduce code maintenance and testing costs, while increasing speed of development.
-Because the ceremony of rendering REST actions is done, you can focus more time on what makes your app unique.
+Because the ceremony of rendering REST actions is performed for you, you can focus more time on what makes your app unique.

-*As a side note*, the primary use case in the development of this gem has been the support of client side MVC apps, specifically Ember apps using the Ember Data ActiveModelAdapter.
-Of course, there are many use cases for a JSON api, and the RapidApi should be generic and configurable enough to provide a solution for those.

 ## Installation
 Include in your Gemfile: